tgroechel/F17-280/lab08/README.md

 ## Work on lab

 ## Project 4 Stuff
-- Doubly linked list - Wed.
-Lecture and Google
-- Stack
-- RPN calculator (Stack calc)
-- Functor
+- Please draw stuff
+- What can you store a char, int, and double into while reading

 ## Closing Time